MichaelPineapple/Skullamanjaro/README.md

 # Skullamanjaro
-3D game for the PSVita using the GEF Framework.
+3D game for PSVita using the GEF Framework.
 A project for Abertay University.